kofigumbs/kofi.sexy/public/using-functions-to-make-better-abstractions.md

+---
-# Using Functions to Make Better Abstractions
+title: Using Functions to Make Better Abstractions
+---

 I spent much of my programming youth in object-oriented land, so I grew accustomed to attaching patterns to object-oriented features.
 In particular, when I heard the word "abstraction," my thoughts automatically drifted to interfaces and abstract classes.